Kashio/kaiser/README.md

 ### Discover
-This step is responsible for taking the enriched `Resource` objects from the previous step and find more links that will be crawled aswell.
+This step is responsible for taking the enriched `Resource` objects from the previous step and find more links that will be crawled as well.

 ### Transform
 This step is responsible for taking the `Resource` objects from the previous step